-KING COUNTY BANS SOLITARY FOR YOUTH
+KING COUNTY ORDINANCE BANS SOLITARY FOR YOUTH (2017)

-On December 11, 2017, the King County Council voted unanimously in favor of legislation to ban solitary confinement “in all King County detention facilities, except when based on the juvenile’s behavior, solitary confinement is necessary to prevent imminent and significant physical harm to the juvenile detained or to others and less restrictive altematives were unsuccessful.”
+On December 11, 2017, the King County Council voted unanimously in favor of legislation to ban solitary confinement “in all King County detention facilities, except when based on the juvenile’s behavior, solitary confinement is necessary to prevent imminent and significant physical harm to the juvenile detained or to others and less restrictive alternatives were unsuccessful.”
 Ordinance 18637 explicitly prohibits isolation as punishment or isolation lasting longer than 24 hours.
-Just weeks earlier on November 2, the City Council signed Executive Order 2017-0473, which prevents youth tried as adults from being housed in the adult jail effective March 1, 2018.
+On November 2, the City Council signed Executive Order 2017-0473, which prevents youth tried as adults from being housed in the adult jail effective March 1, 2018.

 The American Civil Liberties Union of Washington brought a lawsuit against Grays Harbor County, alleging that a 16-year old was held in solitary confinement multiple times totaling 75 days, almost always as punishment for “bad behavior.”
 Read the complaint.
 Between 2013 and 2016, the child was repeatedly held in Grays Harbor County Juvenile Detention Facility for minor probation violations.
 He was held in a padded cell or isolation room for at least 23 hours a day with only peanut butter and jelly sandwiches.
 The child was not permitted visits from his mother and, on at least one occasion, was held in a room, “spattered with food and blood, with a feces-covered grate over a hole in the ground to use for a toilet.”